ansible-lockdown/Windows-2016-CIS-Audit/Notes.md

 if a big forest access is needed to query all
 May get resource intensive if above and loops xml get more complex to debug.

+---

+Notes for standalone:

+- sections 2 looking for 0 return code as ability to match on * with powershell & go causing shell based errors
+- win2016cis_2_2_28 - not defined in standalone so marking as not defined